 I think I’ve been in kind of a dream here at my folk’s in South Dakota.
-The weather has (for the most part) been super mild.
-Beautiful.
+The weather’s super mild.
 Not even sweater weather.
-I could almost be in denial!
-But there’s no denying other fall signals.
+I could almost be in denial except there’s no denying other fall signals.
 Leaves, for one.
 Sporting events for another.
 And that means Beer & Cheese.
 And Beer Cheese?!
-Yes, Beer Cheese Dip or “Pub Cheese” if you’re into fancy names.
+Yes!
+Or “Pub Cheese” if you’re trendy.

 Pub Cheese is so ridiculously good and so ridiculously easy, you’ll want to make it all the time.
-Get yourself some good cheese for this – a good sharp cheddar is best, and sacrifice about a half cup of your favorite beer.
-It’ll be worth it, I promise.
+Get yourself some good cheese – a decent sharp cheddar is best, and sacrifice a little of your favorite beer.
+It’s worth it, I promise.
 Do watch for great sales on beer around any holiday and stock up.
 There are huge markdowns…maybe get email updates from your favorite shop.

-As far as the beer goes, keep in mind that the darker, stronger beers will hijack the flavor of the dip, so you might want to choose something light and make sure you like the beer because you’ll taste it in this dip.
-I’m not naming names here, but my photos show a couple of beers I like in this dip.
-Of course, you can always go with an Irish beer instead.
+As far as the beer goes, darker, stronger beers will hijack the flavor of the dip, so choose something light.
+Most of all, make sure you love the flavor of the beer because you will taste it in the dip.
+I’m not name dropping, but my photo shows what I like in this dip.
+An Irish beer would never be inappropriate, here!

 And then put in all kinds of fun stuff!
-I like the combo, in my recipe, and I go heavy on the cayenne.
-About 1/2 to 3/4 teaspoon.
-I like a little tingle in the back of the throat that says, “Hey, I’m here!”
+I like the combo, in my recipe, heavy on the cayenne coz I like a little tingle in the back of the throat that says, “Hey, I’m here!”
 I also love horseradish, so had to have it.
 (When I was pregnant with my son I’d eat horseradish right out of the jar!)
 I love the bite mustard powder gives this dip.
 Anytime I use dry mustard, people are like, “What’s IN this?”
 And mustard powder’s always in my Top Secret Super Stealth Arsenal of Ingredients.

 You can add jalapeno or other peppers – I have so been meaning to try a little Chipotle in my Pub Cheese but just haven’t gotten around to it.
 You can use Dijon or a grainy mustard.
 Garlic can go in your Beer Cheese Dip, too, but I’d prefer to use a powder coz fresh can taste really raw and strong.
 Or you can keep your dip very mild and let that Cheesy Beer goodness shine on its own.